 Arguments BTW, cannot themselves be true or false, only the individual statements making them up.

-Posted on Tuesday, 20:52, April 3, 2012, in Logic & Philosophy and tagged Ad hominem, Argument from Authority, Deductive reasoning, Fallacy, Philosophy, Philosophy of Logic, Poisoning the Well, Reductio ad Absurdum, Straw Man, Validity.
+Posted on Tuesday, 20:52, April 3, 2012, in Reason and tagged Ad hominem, Argument from Authority, Deductive reasoning, Fallacy, Philosophy, Philosophy of Logic, Poisoning the Well, Reductio ad Absurdum, Straw Man, Validity.
 Bookmark the permalink.
 2 Comments.